cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 This code swaps values of `a` and `c` with `b` and `d`, producing "2143" on output.

-It is also possible to use list iteration loop to initialize variables:
+It is also possible to use a list iteration loop to initialize variables:

 ```Mindcode
 var index = 0;